-Our clients are typically small wastewater plant owners, such as public facility owners, developers, multi-family residential properties and commercial property owners who manage business complexes, shopping centers and restaurants across California.
+Our clients are typically small wastewater plant owners, such as multi-family residential properties, public facility owners, developers, and commercial property owners who manage business complexes, shopping centers and restaurants.
 In addition, we frequently work with public schools and state and local agencies.

 Here is a sample of the work that we do and the results we achieved: